 Linking OKRs allows you to support an objective from different sessions without being aligned with it.

-It allows you to set a relationship between two or more objectives from either the same or different sessions that do not have a parent-child direction.
+It allows you to set a relationship between two or more objectives only from different sessions that do not have a parent-child direction.

 For more information, see Link objectives.